comorment/containers/scripts/pgs/LDpred2/README.md

 a SNP correlation in the LD).
 The default for ``--thres-r2`` is 0 in ``bigsnpr::snp_cor``, but ``calculateLD.R`` has a default of 0.01.

 The example script below will output one file per chromosome (``output/ld-chr-1.rds``, ``output/ld-chr-2.rds``, ...) and a "map" indicating the SNPs used in LD estimation (``output/map.rds``).
-The flag ``--sumstats`` can be used to filter SNPs to use where the first argument is the file and the second the column name or position of the RSID of the SNP (ie it does not neeed to be a proper sumstats file).
+The flag ``--sumstats`` can be used to filter SNPs to use where the first argument is the file and the second the column name or position of the RSID of the SNP (ie it does not need to be a proper sumstats file).
+The ``--extract`` argument does similar but expects a file that is just a list of RSIDs.
+These arguments can be combined and the SNPs used will then be limited to those that overlap in both files.

+By a similar principle, ``--extract-individuals`` can be used together with ``--sample-individuals`` to limit the set of individuals (e.g., unrelated only), and then to draw a sample from this set.

 ```
 # point to input/output files